Brandon Meriweather: College career

 Meriweather received an athletic scholarship to attend the University of Miami and played for the Miami Hurricanes football team.
 In 2002, he played in three games and had three total tackles before injuring his ankle, and was given a medical redshirt by the NCAA.
 In 2003, Meriweather played the majority of the season on special teams and in different nickel and dime packages.
 He got his first start against West Virginia as a nickel back.
 He finished the year with 22 tackles, one interception and five pass break-ups.

 Meriweather played in all 12 games of the 2004 season but only started seven because of a nagging shoulder injury.
 He contributed 62 tackles, a half sack, two forced fumbles, five pass break-ups and two interceptions.
 He received the team's 2004 Hard Hitter Award.

 Meriweather was named to the All-America team as voted by the Football Writers Association of America (FWAA) and was also selected first-team All-ACC in 2005.
 He was also a semi-finalist for the Jim Thorpe Award.
 He led the team with a career-high 115 tackles, seven pass break-ups, one sack, one fumble recovery, two forced fumbles and three interceptions.
 He received the team's Hard Hitter Award for the second consecutive season.

 In 2006 Meriweather was a member of the 50th Anniversary Playboy Preseason All-America Team and was also on the Thorpe Award watch list for the second straight year.
 In 12 games, Meriweather registered 91 tackles, one sack, eight pass break-ups and one interception.
 He was also a semi-finalist for the Jim Thorpe Award, and was voted first-team All-ACC and All-American.
 He left Miami with the record for most tackles by a defensive back with 293.

 Meriweather was invited to the Senior Bowl at the end of the season.

 Controversies

 7th Floor Crew

 Meriweather was a member of the 7th Floor Crew, a rap group which consisted of several members of the Miami Hurricanes football team, including Greg Olsen, Jon Beason and Tavares Gooden.
 The group created controversy with their sexually explicit rap lyrics which were criticized as being misogynistic and profane.

 Shooting incident

 On July 21, 2006, Meriweather was involved in a shooting incident when teammate Willie Cooper was shot in the buttocks.
-In self-defense, he returned fire and shot at the unidentified shooters three times.
+In self-defense, Meriweather returned fire and shot at the unidentified shooters three times.
 He was not charged with a crime because his gun was owned legally.